ValerasNarbutas/ValerasNarbutas.github.io/_posts/2023-04-14-embracing-velocity-technological-progress-modern-workplace.md

 ## Foster Mindfulness

 **Mindfulness** is the practice of paying attention to the present moment with a non-judgmental attitude.
 It encourages us to step back from the whirlwind of change and focus on the here and now.
 By practicing **mindfulness**, we can learn to accept the pace of technological progress without being overwhelmed by it.
-Furthermore, **mindfulness** allows us to** maintain clarity** and **focus** amidst the distractions of an increasingly connected world, helping us to remain productive and effective in our work.
+Furthermore, **mindfulness** allows us to **maintain clarity** and **focus** amidst the distractions of an increasingly connected world, helping us to remain productive and effective in our work.

 ## Seek Balance Between Human and Technological Potential

-As new technologies continue to **transform** the workplace, it's **essential** to maintain a balance between our reliance on machines and our intrinsic human potential.
+As new technologies continue to **transform** the workplace, it's **essential** to maintain a balance between our reliance on machines and our intrinsic human **potential**.
 While technology can automate repetitive tasks and optimize processes, it cannot replace the human qualities of **creativity**, **empathy**, and **intuition**.
 By recognizing the unique value of **human potential** and **leveraging technology** to augment it, we can ensure a **harmonious** and **sustainable** future in the modern workplace.

 ## Build Strong Relationships and Networks